igogorevi4/Zabbix-Extensions/Notifications/Slack/readme.txt

-put the script into /usr/lib/zabbix/alertscripts/ - it described in zabbix-server configeuration file, parameter "AlertScriptsPath" chmod 755
+put the script into /usr/lib/zabbix/alertscripts/ - it's described in zabbix-server configeuration file, parameter "AlertScriptsPath" chmod 755

 you can check how it does work: